Brewers outfielder Lorenzo Cain opts out of 2020 season - WHIZ News

 Milwaukee Brewers outfielder Lorenzo Cain has decided not to play the remainder of the 2020 season.

+Cain, a married father of three young sons, said he made the decision “after careful consideration and discussion with my family.”

+“With all of the uncertainty and unknowns surrounding our game at this time, I feel that this is the best decision for me, my wife, and our three kids,” Cain said Saturday in a statement released by the Brewers.
+“The Brewers organization was very understanding and supportive of my decision, and I thank them for that.
+I wish all of my great teammates the best of luck this season and look forward to getting back on the field in 2021.
+Please stay safe.”

-The Brewers announced the two-time All-Star’s decision Saturday, when their scheduled home opener against St. Louis was postponed for a second straight day because multiple members of the Cardinals tested positive for the novel coronavirus.
+The two-time All-Star’s decision was announced as the Brewers’ scheduled home opener against St. Louis was postponed for a second straight day because multiple members of the Cardinals tested positive for the novel coronavirus.

-“We fully support Lorenzo’s decision and will miss his talents on the field and leadership in the clubhouse,” Brewers general manager David Stearns said in a statement.
+“He felt this was something that he needed to do,” Brewers general manager David Stearns said.
+“We completely respect the decision and support the decision.
+This is something that Lorenzo had been thinking about and discussing with his family for some time.
+This is the first he had brought it to our attention, but as we understood the decision and understood the decision-making process, it’s something that’s been on his mind and ultimately he believes this is the right thing for him to do and we understand that.”

 Cain was 6 for 18 with two RBIs in his first five games this season after batting .260 with 11 homers, 48 RBIs and 18 steals last year, when he earned his first Gold Glove.
 He has a $5,925,926 prorated salary this season as a part of an $80 million, five-year contract through 2022.